Abderhalden's drying pistol: Operation

 The drying pistol consists of two concentric barrels; the inner is connected to a vacuum source via a trap.
 The outer barrel is connected at the bottom to a round bottom flask, and a condenser.
 To operate the drying pistol, a sample is placed within the inner barrel, and the barrel is evacuated.
 The round bottom flask, filled with an appropriate solvent, is heated to a boil.
 Hot vapors warm the inner barrel; losses are avoided with the condenser.
 By choosing the appropriate solvent, the temperature at which the sample is dried can be selected.

 The trap is filled with an appropriate material: water is removed with phosphorus pentoxide, acidic gases by potassium or sodium hydroxide, and organic solvents by thin pieces of paraffin.
-However, use of these agents has been shown to have little efficacy.
+However, the use of these agents has been shown to have little efficacy.
 Generally, the main impurity to be removed is water.

 This set-up allows the desiccation of heat-sensitive compounds under relatively mild conditions.
 Removing these trace impurities is especially important to give good results for elemental analysis and gravimetric analysis.